Amos Blanton

 I consult on The Design and Pedagogy of Playful Learning Experiences

-Through running the Scratch online community, designing learning through play experiences in LEGO House, founding the LEGO Idea Studio, and co-developing the vision for the Scintillae Research Atelier in Reggio Emilia, I have broad experience in the design of environements and activities to support interest-driven learning.
+Through running the Scratch online community, designing learning through play experiences in LEGO House, founding the LEGO Idea Studio, and co-developing the vision for the Scintillae Research Atelier in Reggio Emilia, I have broad experience in the design of environments and activities to support interest-driven learning.

 Education